RobiNN1/PF/README.md

 # PHPFusion Addons
 Addon is a term for Infusions, Panels, [Themes](https://github.com/PF-Projects/PF-Themes), User Fields and BB Codes.

-All of these addons are created for PHPFusion 9.03

 > Compatibility with older versions is not guaranteed.
 If something doesn't work, make sure you're using the latest version.
 Everything is always created for the latest PHPFusion.